princeton-vl/InFlux/docs/README_evaluation.md

 | `influx_pp_real` | InFlux++ Real test split |
 | `all` | Both test splits, with InFlux, InFlux++ Real, and aggregate results |

 Evaluation results are returned by email.
-Published results are displayed on the [live InFlux leaderboard](https://influx.cs.princeton.edu/leaderboard).
+Results are private by default.
+After evaluation, the submitter can publish a result to the [live InFlux leaderboard](https://influx.cs.princeton.edu/leaderboard).

 ## Installation